-The accompanying financial statements of the Parent Company have been prepared on a historical cost basis, except for available-for-sale (AFS) financial assets and financial assets at fair value through profit or loss (FVPL), which have been measured at fair value.
-The Parent Company financial statements are presented in Philippine Peso (P), which is the Parent Company's functional currency.
+The parent company financial statements, which are prepared for submission to the SEC, Bureau of Internal Revenue (BIR) and IC, are prepared on a historical cost basis, except for available-for-sale (AFS) financial assets and financial assets at fair value through profit or loss (FVPL), which have been measured at fair value.
+The parent company financial statements are presented in Philippine

+Peso (P), which is the Parent Company's functional currency.
 All values are rounded to the nearest peso except when otherwise stated.